 What Are You Entitled To?

 Once we have determined that we can prove the previously mentioned negligence factors, our team will begin working on winning your damages.
-Our Suffolk County Construction Accident Lawyers, will do everything in their power to receive the most extensive possible package.
+Our Construction Accident Lawyers in Suffolk County, will do everything in their power to receive the most extensive possible package.
 Doing so will help keep you protected while you recover while also ensuring that proper justice is served.
 After being injured at the workplace, you are likely entitled to damages covering any or all of the below:

 - Cost of the current medical expense.